fairydevmother/E-commerce/README.md

 ### I used bootstrap and css for design.

-<h3>However, there are still bugs to fix and lot of components to add.</h3>
+<h4>PS: However, there are still bugs to fix and lot of components to add. ☻</h4>